3 Red Flags that will make you run from buying a property

 d.
 Ask the owner where the septic tank is located.
 If it smells bad, run.

 Hopefully, these 3 red flags will come in handy so you can check for basic issues that are generally expensive to fix.
-These problems should prevent you from bidding on a property unless the seller is willing to sell cheap.
+These problems should prevent you from bidding on a property unless the seller is willing to sell cheaply.

 As I said before, our agents always recommend hiring a home inspector.
 Houses in Costa Rica are purchased “as is”.
 But a home inspection report will tell you that it’s better to run or have at least a list of repairs than you need to fix before you move out.
+Reading this smart guide for buying property will also give you a helping hand.

 Save yourself a lot of headaches and hire an expert real estate agent.
 Contact us now.